danchyy/danchyy.github.io/en/about.md

 ### About the Site

-This site is dedicated to delivering quality, in-depth and detailed posts about basketball.
+This site is dedicated to delivering quality, in-depth and detailed posts about basketball and basketball analytics.
 Most posts, if not all contain some charts, which are generated using the data from [stats.nba.com](https://stats.nba.com/) or [basketball-reference](https://www.basketball-reference.com/).
 All of the data shown on the charts belongs to them, and I do not own any data.
 Videos are also retrieved through same site and they also aren't in my ownership.

 As far as charts go, I generate them using Python and mostly package called matplotlib.
 Also, code for most charts can be found at my [repository](https://github.com/danchyy/Basketball_Analytics/).